 The future is upon us.
 In fact, it is constantly becoming the present, so don’t think that those things you see on the big screen are just figments of the imagination.
-No, no, no, these futuristic things are all around us.
+No, no, no, these Futuristic Gadgets are all around us.
 You just need to look on the road, in the sky, at the animal sniffing around your front yard totally ignoring the no pooping sign, or at the pair of glasses that you forgot were on top of your head.
 Get ready, get set, go to the future and beyond!

 You are tired.
 The weekend at the in-laws was just too much.
 Can you believe what Uncle Fred thinks is appropriate at a family gathering?